-- There is a non-refundable 25% deposit when registering a child. - Full credit/refund if YMCA cancels the program. - A credit/refund will be given for unused portion of program fee with a doctor's note, or if the child is removed from the program, or if the customer is dissatisfied. - There will be a \$25 charge for returned checks. - YMCA program credits are valid; there is no expiration date. - Families must give the YMCA of branch at least 14 days written notice before withdrawing a child.
+- There is a non-refundable 25% deposit when registering a child.
+This is applied to June. - Full credit/refund if YMCA cancels the program. - A credit/refund will be given for unused portion of program fee with a doctor's note, or if the child is removed from the program, or if the customer is dissatisfied. - Families are responsible for any return check fee(s) - YMCA program credits are valid; there is a 6 month expiration dat. - Families must give the YMCA of branch at least 14 days written notice before withdrawing a child.